CBD for hot flashes

 What do women themselves say about the use of CBD against hot flashes?

-Women in both studies mostly report positive effects of CBD and cannabis products on their menopausal symptoms – especially for hot flashes, sleep disturbances, and emotional instability.
-The use is often self-initiated and symptom-oriented, highlighting the need for evidence-based guidelines and medical advice.
+Women in both studies predominantly report positive effects of CBD and cannabis products on their menopausal symptoms – especially for hot flashes, sleep disturbances, and emotional instability.
+Usage is often self-initiated and symptom-oriented, highlighting the need for evidence-based guidelines and medical advice.

 |